kMutagene/BuildProjects.NET/README.md

 # BuildProject

-A template for scaffolding a modern build pipeline for your project using FAKE and .NET 6/7- [BuildProject](#buildproject)
+A template for scaffolding a modern build pipeline for your project using FAKE and .NET 6/7

 - [BuildProject](#buildproject)
   - [Installation](#installation)
   - [Usage](#usage)